havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

     ```

     <div class="alert alert-info">
     <strong>Note:</strong> The campaign removal will fail if there are any existing tasks, portgroups or files still present in your deployment.
-If your **c2_and_http_server** playbook did not terminate cleanly, you can manually remove any remaining ./HAVOC resources by following the instructions in the **Manual Cleanup** section below.
+If your <b>c2_and_http_server</b> playbook did not terminate cleanly, you can manually remove any remaining ./HAVOC resources by following the instructions in the <b>Manual Cleanup</b> section below.
 Make sure to remove any orphaned resources  prior to running the campaign removal command.
     </div>